softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 DMPonline was forked into an [smp-service](https://github.com/softwaresaved/smp-service) repository and development then done within an [smp-prototype](https://github.com/softwaresaved/smp-service/tree/smp-prototype) branch of the [smp-service](https://github.com/softwaresaved/smp-service) repository.

+Where possible changes have been made that minimize the divergence from the DMPonline code and could also be ingested back into DMPonline.

 ---

 ## Mapping DMPonline concepts and data model to software management plans